-Therefore, the WCDS raises the importance of methodologies and activities aimed at identifying capacity gaps at Members and organizational levels, analytics of reasons, planning of remedy actions, applying strategic approaches, defining roles of the key CD stakeholders, assessment and impact analysis of CD actions, engaging development partners and mobilizing resources, collecting feedback and ensuring coherence of CD actions by WMO constituent and other bodies across WMO programmes.
+Therefore, the WCDF raises the importance of methodologies and activities aimed at identifying capacity gaps at Members and organizational levels, analytics of reasons, planning of remedy actions, applying strategic approaches, defining roles of the key CD stakeholders, assessment and impact analysis of CD actions, engaging development partners and mobilizing resources, collecting feedback and ensuring coherence of CD actions by WMO constituent and other bodies across WMO programmes.
 The holistic approach of the CD support actions is of primary importance since a patchy approach of filling just individual capacity gaps does nor ensure sustainable performance results.
-The WCDS promotes further the need for partnerships at all levels in the planning and executing of CD support actions, with a new emphasis on the high potential of the PPE for effective CD projects and solutions.
+The WCDF promotes further the need for partnerships at all levels in the planning and executing of CD support actions, with a new emphasis on the high potential of the PPE for effective CD projects and solutions.

-2.2 Objectives of WCDS
+2.2 Objectives of WCDF

 The United Nations Development Group defines the generic aim of any capacity development support actions as to “maximize effectiveness, efficiency, sustainability and country ownership of development by ensuring that country level stakeholders can effectively, efficiently, resiliently and self-sufficiently manage and deliver intended products and services to their target groups”.

-Similarly, the overarching objective of the WCDS is to improve the relevance, impact and sustainability of WMO capacity development activities.
+Similarly, the overarching objective of the WCDF is to improve the relevance, impact and sustainability of WMO capacity development activities.
 It should contribute to the Vision and Long-Term Goals of the WMO Strategic Plan, in particular its LTG 4, Close the capacity gap on weather, climate, hydrological and related environmental services: Enhancing service delivery capacity of developing countries to ensure availability of essential information and services needed by governments, economic sectors and citizens.

 On each of the above strategic objectives, capacity gaps need to be identified and prioritized.
 A set of CD actions aimed at addressing these gaps, coordinated with Members and partners, form part of the WMO Operating Plan for implementation by relevant stakeholders.

-In the context of the WMO reform process, the WCDS has the objective to fully mainstream the CD strategic approach across all relevant stakeholders, programmes, strategies and initiatives, through building a common understanding of CD principles, modalities and methodologies.
-By doing this, WCDS will facilitate coherent planning and implementation of CD activities for achieving cumulative effects and sustainable results.
+In the context of the WMO reform process, the WCDF has the objective to fully mainstream the CD strategic approach across all relevant stakeholders, programmes, strategies and initiatives, through building a common understanding of CD principles, modalities and methodologies.
+By doing this, WCDF will facilitate coherent planning and implementation of CD activities for achieving cumulative effects and sustainable results.

-The WCDS puts a particular emphasis on the role of national governments, especially in planning and sustaining the capabilities of NMHSs, in partnership with the regional and global community.
+The WCDF puts a particular emphasis on the role of national governments, especially in planning and sustaining the capabilities of NMHSs, in partnership with the regional and global community.
 The importance of NMHSs for public safety, security, national development and general socioeconomic benefits resulting from weather, climate and hydrological services is also emphasized.
 Correspondingly, the Strategy promotes the principle of national ownership of CD and the need to ensure that the CD actions will have greatest impact at country level.

-2.3 Target stakeholder groups of WCDS
+2.3 Target stakeholder groups of WCDF

-The WCDS targets several main stakeholder groups, as follows:
+The WCDF targets several main stakeholder groups, as follows:

  Recipients of CD support: Members and their NMHSs with identified capacity development needs.
 The main target are the NMHSs of developing countries in particular least developed countries (LDCs), small island developing states (SIDS) and Member island territories.
-The use of the WCDS by the NMHSs will result in improved capacity assessment and identification of gaps in the main capacity domains, and prioritization of relevant CD interventions.
-The Strategy will help in designing CD interventions with a balance of the institutional, organizational and individual outcomes, to ensure full realization of the intended improvements in the delivery of the NMHSs’ mandates, leading to tangible societal and economic benefits, and sustainability of results.
+The use of the WCDF by the NMHSs will result in improved capacity assessment and identification of gaps in the main capacity domains, and prioritization of relevant CD interventions.
+The Framework will help in designing CD interventions with a balance of the institutional, organizational and individual outcomes, to ensure full realization of the intended improvements in the delivery of the NMHSs’ mandates, leading to tangible societal and economic benefits, and sustainability of results.